JetBrains/kotlin-web-site/docs/topics/wasm/wasm-overview.md

 WASI provides a secure standard interface for running Kotlin applications compiled to WebAssembly across different environments.

-> To see Kotlin/Wasm and WASI in action with Node.js, Deno, and WasmEdge, check the [Get started with Kotlin/Wasm and WASI tutorial](wasm-wasi.md).
+> To see Kotlin/Wasm and WASI in action, check the [Get started with Kotlin/Wasm and WASI tutorial](wasm-wasi.md).
 >
 {style="tip"}